The dreadful tax season is here. And we all wish there were many items we can deduct and claim credit for.

 Tax season is here, and we all wish there were many items we can deduct and claim credit for (at least I do!).

-Luckily, if you’ve made any purchases that have a positive environmental impact, you may be eligible for government incentives that can help your return on those green investments.
+Luckily, if you purchased energy efficient or water saving appliances that have a positive environmental impact, you may be eligible for government incentives that can help your return on those green investments.

 In the U.S., government bodies (federal, state, local), as well as utilities, provide incentives to encourage consumers to purchase products or services with a positive environmental impact.

-For example in California, there are 110 financial incentives and 69 technical assistance programs that help promote energy efficiency and clean energy!
+For example in California, there are 218 policies and incentives that help promote energy efficiency and clean energy!
 Feel free to check out the Database of State Incentives for Renewables & Efficiency (DSIRE) to find out about the incentives offered in your state.

 Why would the government provide incentives for purchasing and investing in products that are better for the environment?